Best F1 Cars of All Time • Rear View Prints

 Maserati 250F (1954-1960)

-The Maserati 250F is a real picture of vintage class and beauty, the type of car that evokes the true romance of Formula 1 racing.
 We hate to gush (or do we) but this car really is deserving of adoration and a spot on the list of best F1 cars of all time.
 More than anything, it’s longevity deserves to be celebrated, racing from 1954 right up until 1960 with private entries.
 Notable drivers included Argentinian maestro Juan Manuel Fangio and British legend Stirling Moss.
-The long, stylish and beautifully curved bodywork coupled with the bold red paintwork ensures this car will forever live in F1 legend.
-The 1957 F1 championship will lay testament to that too.

 best f1 cars of all time